Updated June 2026

 Return-to-Run Protocol for Running Shoes and IT Band Syndrome Recovery

-This graduated return-to-run protocol helped me come back from a 6-week ITBS layoff โ the key is patience and stopping at the first sign of lateral knee pain.
+The key: — the key is patience and stopping at the first sign of lateral knee pain.

 Hip abduction is the movement of the leg away from the body’s midline, powered primarily by the gluteus medius muscle, and is the single most important strength exercise for preventing and recovering from IT band syndrome.